SamMayWork/outline-editor/readme.md

 #### How are the notes displayed in localstorage?

-- Contains an array of note objects that store each of the individual notes
+Inside of local storage there is an array of notes that have been previously created, inside each of the notes is the following JSON object:
-- Each note object represents one of the notes that has been created using the outline-editor

 ```javascript
 {